marellocommerce/marello-application/README.md

 - Make sure that you have [NodeJS][4] installed

 - Install Marello dependencies with composer.
-If installation process seems too slow you can use "--prefer-dist" option.
+If installation process seems too slow you can use `--prefer-dist` option.
   Go to marello-application folder and run composer installation:

 ```bash